 Lead is one of the most prevalent problems

 One of such prevalent problems is lead paint.
-Federal law mandates that all traces of lead paint are removed from the household, which is an especially pressing matter if a child is to live in the house.
+Federal law mandates that all traces of lead paint are removed from the household.
+Which is an especially pressing matter if a child is to live in the house.
 Houses built before the eighties were almost certainly covered in lead paint as it was common practice to use it.
-You will certainly know that your potential new-old home is covered in such paint as a retailer or renter is obliged to disclose this information.
+You will certainly know that your potential new-old home is cover in such paint as a retailer or renter is obliged to disclose this information.

 Repair roof as a whole

 Roof damage can be quite hard to notice – until it is too late.
 Structural damage to shingles and tiles combined with rotting of the wooden support.
 Can lead to fissures or downright heinous holes that can be nigh impossible to perceive from the ground perspective.
 Roofing issues usually rear their ugly head as a nasty surprise after a downpour.
 While “patchwork” repairs may yield temporary results that require constant updates.
 It is much more reasonable to look into affordable roof restoration in Brisbane that will approach it from a holistic perspective.
 A total replacement of roofing may actually end up costing you less in the long run.

 Asbestos has been used quite ubiquitously in Australia until the very beginning on the nineties (and in some cases, even after – illegally) as a building material.
 Chronic exposure to airborne asbestos particles can lead to a really deadly form of cancer.
 The reason it was used is that it is an incredible heat and sound isolator.
 Fire retardant and cheap to produce.
 If it is built into the walls of the house and if the asbestos panels are well preserved and isolated.
 It is actually best to leave it alone.
 If you want to remove it completel.
 It is a seriously expensive business that will take a lot of time and professional involvement.
 So this should only be considered if you are absolutely in love with the house.